Topps: Non-sports trading cards

-As its sports products relied more on photography, Topps redirected its artistic efforts toward non-sports trading cards, on themes inspired by popular culture.
+As its sports products relied more on photography, Topps redirected its artistic efforts toward non-sports trading cards based on themes inspired by popular culture.
 For example, the Space Race prompted a set of Space Cards in 1958.
 Topps has continued to create collectible cards and stickers on a variety of subjects, often targeting the same adolescent male audience as its baseball cards.
 In particular, these have covered movies, television series, and other cultural phenomena ranging from the Beatles to the life story of John F. Kennedy.
 The many Star Wars card series have done well, with a few exceptions.
-Future screenwriter Gary Gerani ("Pumpkinhead') joined the company in 1972 and became the editor/writer of almost all movie and television tie-in products, most notably the numerous Star Wars sets, while also creating and helming original card properties such as 1988's Dinosaurs Attack!.
+Future screenwriter Gary Gerani (Pumpkinhead) joined the company in 1972 and became the editor / writer of almost all of Topps' film and TV series products, most notably the aforementioned many Star Wars card series, while also creating and helming original card properties such as 1988's Dinosaurs Attack!.

 Many Topps artists came from the world of comics and continued to work in that field as well.
 The shift from sports to other topics better suited the creative instincts of the artists and coincided with turmoil in the comic book industry over regulation by the Comics Code Authority.
 Beginning at Topps when he was a teenager, Art Spiegelman was the company's main staff cartoonist for more than 20 years.
-Other staffers in Topps's Product Development Department at various times included Larry Riley, Mark Newgarden, Bhob Stewart and Rick Varesi.
-Topps's creative directors of Product Development, Woody Gelman and Len Brown, gave freelance assignments to leading comic book illustrators, such as Jack Davis, Wally Wood and Bob Powell.
-Spiegelman, Gelman and Brown also hired freelance artists from the underground comix movement, including Bill Griffith and Kim Deitch and Robert Crumb.
+Other staffers in Topps' Product Development Department at various times included Larry Riley, Mark Newgarden, Bhob Stewart and Rick Varesi.
+Topps' creative directors of Product Development, Woody Gelman and Len Brown, gave freelance assignments to leading comic book illustrators such as Jack Davis, Wally Wood and Bob Powell.
+Spiegelman, Gelman and Brown also hired freelance artists from the underground comix movement, including Bill Griffith, Kim Deitch and Robert Crumb.
 Jay Lynch did extensive cartooning for Topps over several decades.

-Drawing on their previous work, these artists were adept at things like mixing humor and horror, as with the Funny Monsters cards in 1959.
-The 1962 Mars Attacks cards, sketched by Wood and Powell and painted by Norman Saunders, later inspired a Tim Burton movie.
-A tie-in with the Mars Attacks film led to a 1994 card series, a new 100-card Archives set reprinting the 55 original cards, plus 45 new cards from several different artists, including Norm Saunders' daughter, Zina Saunders.
+Drawing on their previous work, these artists were adept at things like mixing humor and horror, as with the You'll Die Laughing cards which first appeared in 1959.
+The 1962 Mars Attacks cards, sketched by Wood and Powell and painted by Norman Saunders, later inspired the 1996 Tim Burton film Mars Attacks!.
+A tie-in arrangement with the film had earlier led to the release of a 1994 expanded version of the cards, a new 100-card Archives set reprinting the 55 original cards plus 45 new cards from several different artists, including Norm Saunders' daughter, Zina Saunders.